 Jeff came to the organization in March of 2019 to work in our Operation Department after 25 plus years working in Sporting Goods and Professional Sports.
 He has held various positions over the last 28 years with the New England Patriots.
 Jeff has a great deal of Management, Marketing, and Security experience.
 Jeff is originally from Lunenburg, MA but now resides in North Attleboro, MA.

-Hannah Butler began her fourth year with the Triple-A Affiliate of the Boston Red Sox in 2021.
+Hannah Butler began her fifth year with the Triple-A Affiliate of the Boston Red Sox in 2022.
 She was promoted to Director of Special Events in the fall of 2019, overseeing the booking and execution of non-game day events at for McCoy Stadium and now Polar Park.
-Hannah plans and executes events throughout the year from meetings and banquets to large-scale festivals and concerts.
+Hannah plans and executes events throughout the year from meetings and galas to large-scale festivals and concerts.

 Hannah moved to New England from the Carolina's in February of 2018.
 She is originally from Cary, North Carolina and is a proud alumna of the University of South Carolina where she got her degree in Sport and Entertainment Management.
 Go Gamecocks!